Annual Partnership Evaluation Report

 |Comments/Explanations (briefly describe activities, or explain if activity required but not performed)|

-During 2009, the OSP partners continued to conduct the Supervisory Leadership Skills Outreach Training Course (SLSOT).
-This course is designed to help foremen/general foremen create a safe work culture on the job and course attendees receive an OSHA training card upon successfully completing the course.
-A total of 1,173 supervisors and managers completed this training during this evaluation period.
+During 2010, the OSP partners continued to conduct the Supervisory Leadership Skills Outreach Training (SLSOT) course.
+This course is designed to help foremen/general foremen create a safe work culture on the job, and course attendees receive an OSHA training card upon successfully completing the course.
+A total of 706 supervisors and managers completed this training during this evaluation period.

-In addition, 4,393 workers successfully completed the ET&D industry-specific OSHA 10-Hour Outreach Training Program course during this evaluation period.
+In addition, 3,070 workers successfully completed the ET&D industry-specific OSHA 10-Hour Outreach Training Program course during this evaluation period.
 This number includes apprentices, journeymen, and foremen/general foremen.
-At the time this evaluation was written, the OSP partners had not provided the exact number of times that this course was taught during the year.

-The OSP partners and OSHA are also developing a proposal to conduct the ET&D industry-specific OSHA 10-Hour Outreach Training Program and ET&D Train the Trainer courses through OSHA's twenty-five Training and Education Centers.
-If implemented, this approach would create a nationwide network of training venues for partner and non-partner workers.
+The OSP partners and OSHA worked on the development of a proposal to conduct the ET&D industry-specific OSHA 10-Hour Outreach Training Program and ET&D Train the Trainer courses through OSHA's Education Centers.
+If implemented, this approach would create a nationwide network of training venues for partner and non-partner industry workers.
+In May 2010, the partners assumed responsibility for continuing to work with the OTI to finalize the training proposal.

 |2b.
 Consultation Visits (if performed, provide the following total)|